At times, a player will be "greyed out" and

 Removed the code that generated the Checksum figure.
 (This was an

-old feature I needed a long time ago, that I'm sure is not used by
+old feature I needed a long time ago.)

 Added the Testimonials worksheet tab.
 (Feel free to hide it